History of Sikkim: 19th-21st century CE: Relations with the British Empire

 Alongside "British Sikkim", "Independent Sikkim" continued to exist as a rump state centred around the capital at Gangtok ruling over 2,500 mi2 of territory.
 The former Chogyal was forced to abdicate in favour of his son, Sidkeong Namgyal in 1863.

 The Chogyals endeavoured to modernize Sikkim in the succeeding decades, along with their army.
 A state visit to Darjeeling by Sidekong's half-brother, Chogyal Thutob Namgyal in 1873 failed to yield such results, and he returned to Tumlong disappointed.
 In 1886, the British, interested in trade with Tibet, launched a brief expedition into Sikkim.
 The Tibetans occupied several of Sikkim's northern border forts, and the Chogyal and his wife were held prisoner by the British when they came to negotiate at Calcutta.
 In 1888, the Tibetans were defeated and northern Sikkim came under the rule of British India.
 The British established new landholdings in Sikkim but released the Chogyal only to have him captured again in 1891.
-These land estates were given to Kazis, Thikadars and Lamas.
+These land estates were given to Kazis, Thikadars, and Lamas.
 In 1894, the capital was shifted to Gangtok.

 In 1895, the Chogyal was released, but the British governors in India reneged on an agreement – the Ten Clauses Agreement – which returned sovereignty to Sikkim.
-The Political Officer in Sikkim, John Claude White, refused to return any sovereignty, and only let the Chogyal retain the judiciary of Sikkim.
+The Political Officer in Sikkim, John Claude White, refused to return any sovereignty and only let the Chogyal retain the judiciary of Sikkim.

 In 1905, the Prince of Wales – the future King George V – arrived in Calcutta on a state visit during which he met the Chogyal.
-The two made an excellent acquaintance and the Crown Prince of Sikkim, Sidkeong Tulku was sent to study at Oxford University.
-When Sidkeong came to power, he arranged widened sovereignty for Sikkim from King George's government and endorsed sweeping reforms in his short rule as Chogyal, which ended in 1914.
+The two made an excellent acquaintance, and the Crown Prince of Sikkim, Sidkeong Tulku, was sent to study at Oxford University.
+When Sidkeong came to power, he arranged wider sovereignty for Sikkim from King George's government and endorsed sweeping reforms in his short rule as Chogyal, which ended in 1914.
 In 1918, Sikkim's independence in all domestic affairs was restored, and in the next decade, the kingdom embarked on a policy to end social ills, outlawing gambling, child labour, and indentured service.